Leo-Malay/Cybersecurity-Quick-Notes/docs/_home.md

 ## Contribution

 I’m looking for passionate individuals who’d like to **collaborate, contribute, or share feedback** on this blog or any cybersecurity-related topics.
+Here is the [list of present and past contributors](/contributor.md) to this project

 Whether you’re a fellow student, an industry professional, or just someone curious about cybersecurity, your input is more than welcome!
 Following are the ways in which you can contribute,